 The National Immigrant Justice Center (NIJC), formerly known as Midwest & Immigrant Human Rights, is a program of Heartland Alliance for Human Needs & Human Rights.

-North Suburban Legal Aid Clinic provides free civil legal services to low-income families in southern Lake County and northern Cook County.
+North Suburban Legal Aid Clinic provides accessible, quality free civil legal services to low-income and at-risk families in Lake County and north suburban Cook County.
 We provide legal services to those in need in the areas of immigration, housing, and domestic violence.

 The Civil Justice Clinic provides holistic legal services to clients through Northern Illinois University College of Law’ clinical program.
 The goal of the Civil Justice Clinic is to provide holistic services to the Clinic’s clients and to provide students and Fellows with opportunities to develop professionalism and engage in the ethical practice of client-centered lawyering on behalf of survivors of domestic violence, sexual assault, and stalking, as well as senior citizens and indigent residents of Winnebago County, Illinois.